pilegard/cogfoundations/index.Rmd

 ### Accessibility {-}

-All images in this textbook include alternative text (alt text) for compatibility with screen readers and other assistive technologies.
+All images in the HTML version of this textbook include alternative text (alt text) for compatibility with screen readers and other assistive technologies.

-**Note for screen reader users:** The HTML version of this book is the fully  accessible version.
 The PDF version does not support alt text or other accessibility features.
 To access the HTML version, visit [pilegard.github.io/cogfoundations/](https://pilegard.github.io/cogfoundations/).

 ### Version History {-}
 Brief descriptions of each textbook edition are given below; for a full description of edits see [License and Attributions].